nadiasvertex/mariadb-cluster/README.md

 SHOW GLOBAL STATUS LIKE 'wsrep_%';
 ```

-That will show a lot of data, but in particular the 'wsrep_cluster_size' varaible should show 5.
+That will show a lot of data, but in particular the 'wsrep_cluster_size' variable should show 5.

 ```
 MariaDB [(none)]> SHOW GLOBAL STATUS LIKE 'wsrep_%';